 Poisoned DNS Cache:

-Instead of using TCP, which requires both communicating parties to perform a 'handshake' to initiate communication and verify the identity of the devices, DNS requests and responses use UDP, or the User Datagram Protocol.
-With UDP, there is no guarantee that a connection is open, that the recipient is ready to receive, or that the sender is who they say they are.
-UDP is vulnerable to forging for this reason – an attacker can send a message via UDP and pretend it's a response from a legitimate server by forging the header data.
+Instead of using TCP, which requires both communicating parties to perform a 'handshake' to initiate communication, DNS requests and responses use UDP, or the User Datagram Protocol.
+With UDP, there is no guarantee that a connection is open or that the recipient is ready to receive.
+UDP is vulnerable to forging for this reason – an attacker can send a message via UDP and pretend it is a response from a legitimate server by forging the header data.